The All Saints Choir of Men & Boys

-A: As of January 2017, there are 14 boys in the choir.
+A: As of August 2018, we have about 15 boys in the choir.
 As we are in a season of rebuilding (a full choir would be about 20 boys), to help the choir maintain a high musical standard, two female "Choral Scholars" sing with the boys regularly to ensure musical balance.

 Hear about the Choir from the Choir

 All Saints Boychoir has meant so much to the boys and their families who have participated over the years!
 What better way to find out about the choir than from those who are a part of it!
 Here are some quotes:

 "I like to sing with boys my age and with others who love singing as much as I do.
 Scott makes singing in a church choir fun!"